Kernix13/markdown-cheatsheet/README.md

 ## Hidden

-This is an odd category with 3 effects, one of which you have probably only seen in discord:
+This is an odd category with 3 effects, one of which you have probably only seen on Discord:

 - Comments
 - Spoiler text